Veselun3007/QuickSort/README.md

 ## Conclusions

-From the results of the study, I conclude that the performance of the QuickSort algorithm does not increase from parallelization Perhaps this is related to the recursive implementation of the data algorithm.
-In general, direct and parallel implementations of the algorithm are the same productive, but different initial data can be obtained the results.
+From the results of the study, I conclude that the performance of the QuickSort algorithm does not increase from parallelization perhaps this is related to the recursive implementation of the data algorithm.
+In general, direct and parallel implementations of the algorithm are the same productive, but different data may lead to different results.

 I also assume the following:
-- ``Task`` class is intended for ``I/O bound`` volume tasksusing it for this type of task is wrong and not profitable, but the possibility of its use is, and to do it very easy.
+- ``Task`` class is intended for ``I/O bound`` tasks, thus, it is not appropriate to use it in our context.
+But the possibility of its usage exists and it's easy to implement.
 - ``Parallel`` is a tool that allows you to easily parallelize code.
 Its use in such tasks is fully justified, and proper application can increase performance.
 Unfortunately in the course work, the method did not show itself in the best way.
 - ``Thread`` is designed for tasks of this kind.
 The main drawback is complexity of understanding for correct implementation.